aristanetworks/avd/docs/howto/network_services.md

   ~ that can be found in the LICENSE file.
   -->

-# How-To Guide: AVD Network Services
+# AVD Network Services

-## Introduction to AVD Network Services
+## Introduction to Network Services

 **"Network Services"** is an abstracted data model that allows you to define and deploy Layer 2 (VLANs) and Layer 3 (VRF) services across your entire fabric.

 The model is designed to be tenant-based, meaning you group network services under a **"tenant"** which can represent an organization, department, or any logical container.
 This structure allows for the reuse of VLAN and SVI IDs across different tenants while ensuring that configurations are deployed only to the relevant devices in the fabric.
+While this allows for complex multi-tenant environments, it's important to note that for a simple setup, it's perfectly fine to have one single `tenant` that represents all of your services.

 ## Core Concept: Tenants